blinkupsdk/docs/README.md

 ### Getting list of blocked users

+Use the following call in order to see a list of users blocked by the currently logged in user.

 Swift:

 ```Swift
 bLinkup.getBlocks(completion: @escaping (Result<[Block], Error>) -> Void)
 ```

 Kotlin:

 ```Kotlin
 Blinkup.getBlocks()
 //returns a List<Block>
 ```

 Java:

 ```Java
 BlinkupWrapper.getBlocks(resultListener: new ResultListener<List<Block>>() {
         @override